plewis/plewis.github.io/phylogenetics/lab-simulation.md

 :large_blue_diamond: Replace the contents of your _sg.sh_ file with this (I've left out the comments this time):

-    seq-gen -mHKY -l1000 -n1000 -p1 -on -x paupblock.txt < tree.txt > simdata.nex
+    seq-gen -mHKY -l1000 -n1000 -p1 -on -x paupblock.txt -z12345 < tree.txt > simdata.nex

 Note that I've set `-n1000` instead of `-n10` this time and have specified a random number seed `-z12345`.

-Please replace the random number seed above with one of your choosing (try to think of one that no one else will think of) so that we all get different results.
+:large_blue_diamond: Replace the random number seed above with one of your choosing (try to think of one that no one else will think of) so that we all get different results.
 We can increase our sample size from 1000 to N*1000 by combining results from N people.

+:large_blue_diamond: Run seq-gen to regenerate _simdata.nex_:

+    . sg.sh

 :large_blue_diamond: Before running _simdata.nex_ in PAUP*, delete your _logfile.txt_, _likelihood-results.tre_ and _parsimony-results.tre_ files so that we don't mix results from two different analyses: